Particular/docs.particular.net/servicecontrol/plugins/custom-checks.md

 ### Deprecated NuGet

-If you are using the older version of the plugin, namely **ServiceControl.Plugin.CustomChecks** remove the package and replace it with the appropriate plugin based on the NServiceBus version.
+If using the older version of the plugin, namely **ServiceControl.Plugin.CustomChecks** remove the package and replace it with the appropriate plugin based on the NServiceBus version.
 This package has been deprecated and unlisted.